Reading: Social Factors

 Reference Groups

-Consumer behavior can be influenced by the groups a person comes into contact with, through friendship, face-to-face interaction, and even indirect contact.
+The groups can influence consumer behaviour that a person comes into contact with, through friendship, face-to-face interaction, and even indirect contact.
 Marketers often call these reference groups.
 A reference group may be either a formal or informal group.
-Examples include churches, clubs, schools, online social networks, playgroups, professional groups, and even a group of friends and acquaintances.
+Examples include churches, clubs, schools, online social networks, playgroups, professional organisations, and even groups of friends and acquaintances.
 Individuals may be influenced by the groups of which they are members.
-They may also be influenced by aspirational groups–a reference group a person hopes to belong to one day, such as young boys hoping to grow up and become Major League Soccer (MLS) players.
+They may also be influenced by aspirational groups – a reference group a person hopes to belong to one day, such as young boys who aspire to grow up and become Major League Soccer (MLS) players.

-Reference groups are characterized by having individuals who are opinion leaders for the group.
+Reference groups are characterised by having individuals who are opinion leaders for the group.
 Opinion leaders are people who influence others.
-They are not necessarily higher-income or better educated, but others may view them as having greater expertise, broader experience, or deeper knowledge of a topic.
+They are not necessarily higher-income individuals or those with better education, but others may perceive them as having greater expertise, broader experience, or deeper knowledge of a particular topic.
 For example, a local high school teacher may be an opinion leader for parents in selecting colleges for their children.
 In a group of girlfriends, one or two may be the opinion leaders others look to for fashion guidance.
-These people set the trend and others conform to the expressed behavior.
-If a marketer can identify the opinion leaders for a group in the target market, then she can direct efforts towards attracting these people.
+These people set the trend, and others conform to the expressed behaviour.
+If a marketer can identify the opinion leaders within a target market, they can direct their efforts towards attracting these individuals.

 The reference group can influence an individual in several ways:

-• Conformity: Conformity the way we modify our behavior in order to fit in with group norms.
-Norms are “normal” behavioral expectations that are considered appropriate within the group.
+- Conformity: Conformity is the way we modify our behaviour in order to fit in with group norms.
+Norms are “normal” behavioural expectations that are considered appropriate within the group.
 To illustrate, in a school lecture setting, you might conform to the group norm of raising your hand to make a comment or question, rather than shouting out to the teacher.

-• Group communications through opinion leaders: As consumers, we are constantly seeking out the advice of knowledgeable friends or acquaintances who can provide information, give advice, or even make the decision for us.
-In some product categories, there are professional opinion leaders who are easy to identify, such as auto mechanics, beauticians, stockbrokers, or physicians.
+- Group communications through opinion leaders: As consumers, we constantly seek out the advice of knowledgeable friends or acquaintances who can provide information, offer guidance, or even make decisions on our behalf.
+In some product categories, there are professional opinion leaders who are easily identifiable, such as auto mechanics, beauticians, stockbrokers, or physicians.
 In a school setting, an opinion leader might be a favorite teacher who does a good job explaining the material, a popular administrator who communicates well with students and parents, or a well-liked fellow student who is willing to assist when peers ask for help–or all of these individuals.

-Reference groups and opinion leaders are essential concepts in digital marketing, where consumers tap into a variety of social networks and online communities.
-Marketers need to understand which reference groups influence their target segments and who the opinion leaders within these groups are.
-Those leaders may be bloggers, individuals with many followers who post frequently on various social media, and even people who write lots of online reviews.
-Then marketing activity can focus on winning over the opinion leaders.
-If you manage to get the opinion leaders in your segment to like your product, follow your brand, tweet about your news and publish favorable reviews or comments on their blogs, your work with online reference groups is going well.
+Reference groups and opinion leaders are crucial concepts in digital marketing, where consumers engage with a range of social networks and online communities.
+Marketers need to understand which reference groups influence their target segments and identify the opinion leaders within these groups.
+Those leaders may be bloggers, individuals with numerous followers who post frequently on various social media platforms, and even people who write numerous online reviews.
+Then, the marketing activity can focus on winning over the opinion leaders.
+If you manage to get the opinion leaders in your segment to like your product, follow your brand, tweet about your news and publish favourable reviews or comments on their blogs, your work with online reference groups is going well.
 (You’ll recall from the module on ethics that this was the strategy Microsoft adopted—and misgauged—when it attempted to influence opinion leaders with its gifts of free laptops loaded with its latest operating system.)

 Family

-Depending on the product or service under consideration, different family members may be in the role of primary decision maker or influencer.
-In some cases, the husband is dominant, in others the wife or children, and still in other cases, families make joint decisions.
-Traditionally the wife has made the primary decisions around store choice and brands for food and household items, although this has evolved somewhat as more women participate in the workforce.
+Depending on the product or service under consideration, different family members may hold the role of primary decision-maker or influencer.
+In some cases, the husband is dominant, in others, the wife or children, and still in other cases, families make joint decisions.
+Traditionally ,the wife has made the primary decisions around store choice and brands for food and household items, although this has evolved somewhat as more women participate in the workforce.
 A joint decision is typical for purchases involving a larger sum of money, such as a refrigerator or a vehicle.
-Teenagers may exercise a lot of influence over their own clothing purchases.
+Teenagers often have a significant influence over their own clothing purchases.
 Children may heavily influence food and entertainment choices.
 Of course, decision dynamics within any individual family can vary, but marketers need to understand the general tendencies around family decision-making for the product or service in question.[5]